 With all the buzz around digital transformation, someone peering in from outside supply chain may assume most businesses have already digitized essential tasks like inventory planning.
 The reality is that this transformation takes time and a change of mindset.
 It’s about learning to transition from long-held inventory systems and processes, having new conversations across logistics and sales, and the shifting role of supply chain planners.
-This article will share five things you need to know about optimizing inventory in the digital age.
+This article will share five things you need to know about inventory optimization in the digital age.

 1. Long-tail demand complexity has completely changed how we optimize inventory.
 Items with intermittent, unpredictable or “long tail” demand are a growing part of business for manufacturers, distributors, and retailers, and it’s making demand forecasting and inventory management a headache.
 There are many drivers of this intermittent demand, including product proliferation, faster replenishment, and extended supply chains (increased collaboration between vendors, distributors and retailers causes demand to be disaggregated into smaller streams where intermittent behavior becomes common).
 Traditional supply chain solutions were not designed for high variability demand.
 Inventory mixes and service levels get out of balance across the network—and out of line with business objectives.
 Trust in the planning process breaks down, and when planners stop trusting forecasts they tend to load up on safety stock.
 This leads to excessive costs, waste and obsolescence.